 Some snags are difficult to retain during logging because of their inherent instability and danger.
 It is likely that some snags would need to be cut down during harvest operations due to safety considerations and that some downed logs would be degraded through the process of logging.
-Approximately 801 acres would be tractor logged, 262 acres would be harvested using a skyline logging system, and 31 acres would be helicopter logged.
+Approximately 1,130 acres would be tractor logged, 944 acres would be harvested using a skyline logging system, and 101 acres would be helicopter logged.
 In skyline logging, there is usually a greater loss of snags compared to tractor logging.
 Helicopter logging typically results in a greater loss of snags compared to both tractor and skyline logging but typically has less effect on the existing down wood.

-Approximately 0.31 mile of new temporary road would be constructed with this alternative.
-This would result in a slight additional loss of snags and damage to the coarse woody debris.
-Approximately 3.81 miles of roads would be re-opened and utilized on old existing temporary roads, skid trails and decommissioned roads.
+No new temporary road would be constructed.
+Approximately 2.2 miles of old existing temporary roads would be re-opened and utilized.
 These areas generally lack down wood and snags.
 Little effect to snags and down wood would occur with use of these old roads.